peterdubeau/Rookies-and-Dragona/README.md

 ### Description

 **Rookies & Dragons** is a website to help new Dungeons and Dragons players choose a class and race for their first character.
 The user will first choose to explore classes or races.
-From there the page will display well know pop culture references that correspond to each class or race.
-The page will the give detailed examples of the Class or race along with Lore, their abilities and their traditional roll in a party.
+From there the page will display well know pop culture references that correspond to each class.
+The page will the give detailed examples of the Class along with Lore, their abilities and their traditional roll in a party.

 Post MVP the page will display the base stats along with the class and racial features of a level 1 character built and ready to play.